 It looks like it will be a great summer… except that Eleanor doesn’t plan to stay.
 She wants her old house back, the house across town with the cool tree house—and she plans to run away and live in the tree house.
 Owen kind-of-accidentally promises to keep her secret and to help her escape—and then feels terrible, since he knows neither of them are allowed to ride the bus by themselves, much less run away from home.
 Owen and Eleanor Move In is a story about what it means to have a home . . . and what it means to be a friend.

 Owen and Eleanor Move In is ideal for early readers, about ages 5-9.
-The book is published by the Lutheran press Sparkhouse–their first foray into chapter books!
+The book is published by Sparkhouse Family–their first foray into chapter books!